Sierra Leone: Bumbuna Hydro II

 Under development

-US$6 million
+US$6.25 million

 2020 -

 This ambitious project is being delivered by experienced renewables developer, Blue International (formerly Joule Africa) through its local project company, Seli Hydropower.
 PIDG Technical Assistance (PIDG TA) has supported Bumbuna Hydro II’s early development via returnable and technical assistance grants to fund an embedded advisor to the GoSL.
-The involvement of PIDG company, the Emerging Africa Infrastructure Fund (EAIF) has also been central to enabling the project to progress to this stage.
-Bumbuna Hydro II is now well developed with a ratified Power Purchase Agreement and Implementation Agreement in place.
-InfraCo Africa’s involvement, alongside that of a range of private sector and development finance institutional investors, is designed to enable this large-scale project to complete the “last mile.”
-The project is expected to reach commercial operations in 2027.
+The involvement of PIDG company, the Emerging Africa and Asia Infrastructure Fund (EAAIF) has also been central to enabling the project to progress to this stage.
+InfraCo Africa’s involvement, alongside that of a range of private sector and development finance institutional investors, is designed to enable this large-scale project.

 It is anticipated that the project will generate substantial levels of local employment throughout the anticipated 49 month construction period.
 Bumbuna Hydro II will also deliver long term operational and management jobs.
 Consumers will benefit from increased reliability of power and will also see cost savings via affordable tariffs and reduced reliance on expensive diesel back-up generation.